Introduction and recent developments

 Admission of application

 The NCLT has to make a decision on an application filed before it within 14 days.
+In practice, it takes longer for the NCLT to decide an application.
 Where the NCLT admits an application for commencement of corporate resolution process, it shall pass an order:

 - granting a moratorium;

-- appointing an insolvency professional as interim resolution professional (IRP); and
+- appointing an IP as interim resolution professional (IRP); and

 - cause a public announcement of the initiation of the corporate insolvency resolution process to be made by the IRP and invite claims from creditors.